ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>If you’re cramming both state and logic into your Context Providers, you’re setting yourself up for trouble.
 It may seem like a convenient…</blockquote>

 <h3>4.
-Simplifying API Calls in React: Centralized Axios Configuration - <a href="https://medium.com/@gillanuj1208/simplifying-api-calls-in-react-centralized-axios-configuration-28c0697175e0" target="_blank" rel="noopener noreferrer">link</a></h3>
+Transform Your Business with Custom Solutions from a ReactJS Development Company 🌟📈 - <a href="https://medium.com/javascript-in-plain-english/transform-your-business-with-custom-solutions-from-a-reactjs-development-company-cccefea9caa5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anuj Gill`**
+✍️ **posted by `JavaScript in Plain English`**

-<blockquote>When working on modern React projects, managing API calls can become a mess.
-Writing repetitive axios code for every API endpoint…</blockquote>
+<blockquote>In today’s digital age, businesses must adapt to changing market dynamics and customer expectations.
+One of the most effective ways to…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>